Although Hurricane Florence’s and her rainfall is gone, the destruction it has caused isn’t over yet. Not even close…

 The city’s deputy, Corey Walters, said that the river might drop to a sufficient level in a week.
 However, since the official river gauge stopped working a few days ago, it’s currently impossible to determine just how deep the Lumber River is.

-Toward the coast, Brunswick County seems to be inactive tough situation.
+Toward the coast, Brunswick County seems to be an active tough situation.
 Although many residents were outside enjoying the beautiful weather, the water level is already three feet higher than normal.
-Officers have going from door to door in the Waccamaw River floodplain areas.
-Their aim is to urge residents to stay ready in case of an emergency, and consider evacuating immediately.
+Officers have gone from door to door in the Waccamaw River floodplain areas.
+Their aim is to urge residents to stay ready in case of an emergency and consider evacuating immediately.
 As for South Carolina, the situation seems like it’s going to get tough ahead of the expected cresting of rivers.
 Floodwaters have risen and then receded in Conway, South Carolina.
 A second cresting is expected in the near future.

 President Trump believes it’s currently the “calm before the storm” in South Carolina.
 “You’re going to have a rebuilding process, and we are behind you from day one,” Trump said.